Sylius/Sylius/adr/2024_07_15_api_state_providers_structure.md

 In effect from version: 2.0

-Related PRs: #16543
+Related PRs: #16567

-## Context and Problem Statement
+## Context and Problem Stratement

 Until version 2.0, we supported API Platform version 2, which utilized `DataProviders` to deliver data to the API.
 These `DataProviders` were all